Art

 Prerequisites: instructor's consent

-(same as FILMS_VS 4030; cross-leveled with ART_VS 7030).
-Video as a fine art form intersecting with sculpture, experimental filmmaking, DIY and Internet culture.
+(same as DST_VS 4830).
+Video as a fine art form intersecting with sculpture, experimental film making, and Internet culture.
 Theoretical and historical knowledge is integrated with studio practice.
-Students create video works in Adobe Premiere Pro, demonstrating technical ability and aesthetic vision.
-May be repeated up to 9 hours maximum.
+Students create advanced video works, demonstrating technical ability and aesthetic vision.
+Projections and video installation works will be emphasized.
+Graded on A-F basis only.

 Credit Hours: 3

 This course will provide an intensive experience in the development of a portfolio of personal work outside the traditional media boundaries.
-Students will explore media relevant to their particular needs and begin to explore the connections between their work and contemporary art and culture through readings, discussions and critiques.
-Expendable Materials Fee Required.
-May be repeated t 6 credits.
-Enrollment limited to students with Junior Standing.
-Recommended: 3000-level or above course in one of the following media areas: Drawing, Painting or Printmaking.
+Students will explore media relevant to their particular needs and begin to explore the connections between their work and contemporary art and culture through readings, discussions, and critiques.
+May be repeated to 6 credits.
+Graded on A-F basis only.

 Credit Hours: 3